frequently asked questions

 Are you offering online training?

-ICBC has not approved online learning at this time.
-While we are still completing in-person training to ensure drivers are able to complete their licensing requirements, we have reduced our classroom capacity to allow for physical distancing, and have increased the number of times our classrooms are disinfected between training sessions.
+Yes!
+We now offer an e-learning course for car students called Behind The Wheel and On Your Own which is included in all our car training programs.
+This online course focuses on real-life driving situations, vehicle maintenance, route planning, freeway driving and preparing for a lifetime of safe driving throughout the class 7N and class 5 licensing stages.
+While we are still completing in-person training for many other courses, to ensure drivers are able to complete their licensing requirements, we have reduced our classroom capacity to allow for physical distancing, and have increased the number of times our classrooms are disinfected between training sessions.
 Prior to training and/or registration, our staff will also complete a health screening questionnaire to ensure that everyone is healthy and able to complete training.
 All of our offices have been fitted with plexiglass barriers to reduce the chances of airborne particles between clients and our office staff.

 How can you assure me that my Instructor is Covid-19 free?